5.47%

 It is important to utilise the Residual Supply Factor (RSF), in order to recognise the growing amount of explicit energy attribute purchase taking place in the New Zealand electricity market.

-The annual RSM has now been calculated for PY24 (1 April 2023 to 31 March 2024).
-This was the fifth year in which NZ-ECs were transacted in New Zealand, and the difference of the RSM from the National Supply Mix (NSM) continues to grow in line with growth in the number of transacted NZ-ECs.
-The table below compares the RSM figures between the Production Years 2019/20 – 2023/24.
+The annual RSM has now been calculated for PY25 (1 April 2024 to 31 March 2025).
+This was the sixth year in which NZ-ECs were transacted in New Zealand, and the difference of the RSM from the National Supply Mix (NSM) continues to grow in line with growth in the number of transacted NZ-ECs.
+The table below compares the RSM figures between the Production Years 2019/20 – 2024/25.

 National Supply Mix (NSM): the total mix of electricity generation supplying New Zealand’s domestic demand.